-Internal Audit staff will be required to complete an annual declaration of any interests that could influence their adherence to the four principles in section 4.3 above.
+Internal Audit staff will be required to complete an annual declaration of any interests that could influence their adherence to the four principles above.
 Any declared interests will be taken into account in the allocation of work from the Audit Plan.